emrealper/event-driven-ordering/README.md

   Throughput:   36.01KB/s
 ```

-In the image below, you can monitor resource consumption to detect memory leakage exists in real time for the `producer` and `consumer` applications.
+On the image below, you can monitor resource consumptions to detect memory leakage or cpu usage in real time for the `producer` and `consumer` applications.